Book Review by Jill Smith©Jun19

 Publisher: Morris Publishing Australia

 Titian was an orphan and an outsider in the village.
-Sheep duty terrified her because the Swarthymen might come and steel her or the sheep, to eat.
+Sheep duty terrified her because the Swarthymen might come and steal her or the sheep, to eat.
 When she looked into the mist, Titian could see the Mystals, when she didn’t look directly at them.
 She barely had enough to eat.
 Her friend Myriam, who also worked with her in the kitchen at night, snuck her extra food.
 All Titian got from the cook, was a clout over the ear.
 Her only other friend, although he never spoke to her, was Samson, a Clan fighter.

 She prayed for change, she could not see how this would be possible.
 Myriam had taught her a little of the lore of the Druids, as had her mother while she was still alive.
 Against the rules of her tribe, Titian was carving a Druid staff.
 When she finished carving her staff, she felt change would come.
 If the villagers knew she’d made a staff, she would be in big trouble, maybe even cast out from the village.

-Change came when a stranger, who seemed impressed by her handiwork on the staff, saved her from the Swarthymen.
+The change did come when a stranger, who seemed impressed by her handiwork on the staff, saved her from the Swarthymen.
 A week later three Druids arrived at Titian’s village.
 This was a rare event, and the Chief, not willing to raise the ire of the Druids, ordered a feast.
 When Myriam was badly scalded by boiling soup, the cook made Titian take her place serving the food.
 When the Druids announced her handicraft to the village, the chief he made it clear Titian would be severely punished.
 Scared, she ran for her life.
 From that day, she travelled on in the company of the Druids.

 Now Titian learned about healing herbs, the lore of the Druids, and the tales of ‘The One’ who would save the tribe using big magic.
 The Swarthymen attacked, and the Kindred, protected by Samson, Dariad, and his fellow Clan fighters, repelled the enemy in many battles.
 During a battle, Dariad hid Titian while he fought, until the enemy overpowered him.
 He did not see the Swathymen take Titian away.